 Again, these products do not stop shedding, and you should not want to stop your dog from shedding as it is important to your dog’s health.

 A Warm Bath Helps, But Don’t Go Overboard

 Speaking of shampoos and conditioners, a warm bath with these products can help speed up the shedding and dislodge the excess hair so you can brush it out before it spreads all over the place.

-Do not bathe your dog excessively, as this can lead to skin irritation or a dry, brittle coat.
+Do not bathe your dog excessively, though, as this can lead to skin irritation or a dry, brittle coat.
 For maximum effectiveness, brush your dog before the bath to get rid of any dead hair left on their coat, then brush them dry after the bath, as well.